publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schB/ptVI/m__us_usc_t26_s172.md

  __Refund or Credit of Overpayment; Limitations; Interest__

     [Pub.
-L. 85–866, title I, § 14][/us/pl/85/866/s14], Sept.
+L. 85–866, title I][/us/pl/85/866/tI], § 14, Sept.
 2, 1958, [72 Stat.
 1611][/us/stat/72/1611], provided that if any refund or credit of any overpayment resulting from application of subsecs. (a) and (b) of [Pub.
 L. 85–866][/us/pl/85/866], amending former subsecs. (f)(3), (4) and (g)(3), (4), was prevented on Sept.
 2, 1958 or 6 months thereafter, by operation of any law or rule of law, refund was to be allowed if a claim was filed within six months of the date of such date but such refund was to be without interest.

  __Interest Attributable to Net Operating Loss Carryback for Certain Taxable Years Ending in 1954__